Download the official app presented by ŠKODA

 Victories in secondary classifications: 4

-2017: Miguel Ángel López (best young rider) and Team classification.
+• 2017: Miguel Ángel López (Best Young Rider), Team Classification.

-8: the number of times that David de la Cruz has participated in La Vuelta, obtaining 7th place in the general classification on three occasions, the last two in consecutive editions, in 2020 and 2021.
+• 8: Number of times David de la Cruz has participated in La Vuelta, with three 7th place finishes in the general classification, including two consecutive editions in 2020 and 2021.

-September 16th 2006: On the day of his 33rd birthday Alexandre Vinokourov won the I.T.T in Rivas-Vaciamadrid and sentenced his final victory in La Vuelta.
+• September 16, 2006: On his 33rd birthday, Alexandre Vinokourov won the I.T.T. in Rivas-Vaciamadrid, securing his final victory in La Vuelta.

-August 13th 2008: Alberto Contador takes the red jersey in L’Angliru.
-He’ll keep it until the end of the race.
+• August 13, 2008: Alberto Contador took the red jersey in L’Angliru and retained it until the end of the race.

 Follow us